ajschumacher/ajschumacher.github.io/2014/08/17/how-to-sort-by-average-rating/index.md

 </tr>
 </tbody>
 </table>
-All the methods&#160;agree except for "wrong solution #1" that the second item should rank higher.
+All the methods agree except for "wrong solution #1" that the second item should rank higher.

 Then there's the problem with "wrong solution #2", which we might summarize as "the problem with small sample sizes":
 <table>